-Tip: Emailing a batch of invoices works a bit differently than emailing a single invoice-read carefully keep from being surprised.

-1 Click Email.

-- 2 On the Email Forms window, choose all the invoices in the batch. - 3 Click Email. - 4 Change the text in the cover email that will go to your customers so it'll sound good to your customers.
+- Tip: Emailing a batch of invoices works a bit differently than emailing a single invoice-read carefully keep from being surprised. - 1 Click Email. - 2 On the Email Forms window, choose all the invoices in the batch. - 3 Click Email. - 4 Change the text in the cover email that will go to your customers so it'll sound good to your customers.
 Important: Do not edit <<contacts>> at the beginning of the email.
 QuickBooks uses it to put the name of each individual customer into the email that's attached to his or her invoice-so that you don't have to. - 5 Check Include text in emails to tell QuickBooks to send the cover email text to your default email account. - 6 Get ready to send out the emails with invoices attached: - a.
-If you want QuickBooks to send these emails now, do not check Save emails as drafts. - b.
-Click Send.
-QuickBooks sends the emails, with invoices attached as PDF forms, from your business email account.
+If you want QuickBooks to send these emails now, do not check Save emails as drafts. - Click Send.
+QuickBooks sends the emails, with invoices attached as PDF forms, from your business email account. - OF - a.
+If you want to review the emails in your default email account before you send them, check Save emails as drafts.
+QuickBooks puts the emails with the invoices attached as PDFs into the Drafts folder of your default email account. - b.
+Whenever you're ready, go over to your email account Drafts folder and send out your invoices. - 7 Click OK to close the Review Invoices window.
+All the new invoices show up in the left wing of your Invoices window.